 Type Villa Cofresi (your hotel) into your GPS

-This is the most driving you’ll do in a day on the trip.
+This is the most driving you’ll do in a day on this three-day Puerto Rico road trip.
 It’s going to be across the island and total about 6 hours.
 I chose to do it this way because the east side of the island is still recovering from the hurricane.
-When I was driving through, there were many spots that were still closed and the main city on the east side () is still rebuilding and so it made sense to visit what I could in one day.
+When I was driving through, there were many spots that were still closed and the main city on the east side is still rebuilding and so it made sense to visit what I could in one day.
 Each drive is pretty easy though and there was no traffic.
 It’s also broken up with some amazing stops.

 Morning in Rincon